Contains Omega 3

-Its main effect is as an anti inflammatory helping with coat condition, skin condition, mobility and cardiac health.
+Omega 3's main effect is as an anti-inflammatory, helping with coat condition, skin condition, mobility and cardiac health.

 You also need to consider the ratio of Omega 6 to Omega 3.
 We need both Omega 6 and Omega 3 but in the correct proportions.
 To put it, in not particularly scientific terms, the Omega 6 excites the system and Omega 3 calms it back down – so we need the right balance.